Sceliphron asiaticum

 Sceliphron asiaticum is a species of thread-waisted wasp in the family Sphecidae.

+Distribution and habitat

-It is native to the Neotropics, South America and the Caribbean region.
+It is native to the Neotropics, from Panama into South America and the islands of Trinidad, Aruba, and Curaçao.
+The subspecies S. a. chilense is restricted to Chile.

 Description

 The adult S. asiaticum has a black head, a black thorax with yellow bands, an elongated waist and a black abdomen, apart from the first abdominal segment which is yellow.
 The antennae are black, the wings membranous, and the legs yellow and black.
+In the subspecies S. a. asiaticum, the propodeum has a single, broad transverse band and is identical in coloration to S. assimile, while in the subspecies S. a. chilense, the propodeum is entirely black.